 About Us: The Bowmar Legacy

-Electrical engineer Ed White, a former Harvard University research assistant and employee of the trailblazing Farnsworth Radio and Television Corporation, started Bowmar in his Fort Wayne, Ind., garage in 1951 at the age of 23.
+Electrical engineer Ed White, a former Harvard University research assistant and employee of the trailblazing Farnsworth Radio and Television Corporation, started Bowmar in his Fort Wayne, IN., garage in 1951 at the age of 23.

 The company’s initial focus was the design and manufacture of fine-pitch precision gearing for commercial and defense aerospace applications.
 Typical product applications were instruments, counters and gear heads.
 Over time, as cockpit controls migrated towards electromechanical and electronic technologies, the company developed competence in those areas.

 Over the years, Bowmar has gone through a number of changes, including acquisitions and mergers that ultimately led to a new name, White Electronic Designs Corporation.
 In 2010, White Electronic Designs Corporation reached agreement to sell the original Fort Wayne business to a group of Fort Wayne investors, the Main Street Venture Fund, and the Bowmar name returned to the aerospace market.
 The intent of the Main Street Venture Fund was to rebuild the business, maintain the local employment, and preserve the industry expertise that had been developed over 60 years.
-Significant investment has been made since 2010 to position Bowmar to grow and serve its customers for many years to come.
+Significant investment have been made since 2010 to position Bowmar to grow and serve its customers for many years to come.

 “I am happy to be an integral part of the Bowmar team and excited to continue the companies growth with the high quality critical function assemblies for the Aerospace and Defense markets,”